(2023) CPT Code 85025 | Description, Guidelines, Reimbursement, Modifiers & Examples

 - Having heart headache, murmur, wheezing, cyanosis, chills, fever, ruddy skin, cough, orthopnea, vague cognitive changes, excessive sweating, etc.

-- You are dealing with varying ailments like mucopolysaccharidoses, drug addicts, leukocytosis (either G-CSF or CM-CSF), etc.
+- You are dealing with varying ailments like mucopolysaccharidoses, drug addicts, leukocytosis (G-CSF or CM-CSF), etc.

 - There is testing asymptomatic patients resulting in hematological abnormality.

 The audit-related personnel is sure to follow the physician’s order.
-They will presume the lab technician’s fault in taking the automated differential test and allow the cover company to be billed accordingly per the Comprehensive Error Rate Testing (CERT) rules.
-This would, of course, lead the coder or the provider in dismay over the issue.
+They will presume the lab technician’s fault in taking the automated differential test and allow the cover company to be billed according to the Comprehensive Error Rate Testing (CERT) rules.
+This would, of course, lead the coder or the provider to dismay over the issue.

-Suppose the signs of ailment or some malfunctioning organs are not properly visible in some specific patient although he or she comes with an ailment.
-In that case, the physician has to, initially, order for a single CBC test which may be appropriate in the beginning.
+Suppose the signs of ailment or some malfunctioning organs are not properly visible in some specific patient, although he or she has an ailment.
+In that case, the physician has to order a single CBC test, which may be appropriate initially.

 In such a scenario, CBC may be the solution in the beginning.
 If there are indications of abnormal results, repeated tests may be performed as per the requirement to avoid the risks of hematologic abnormality.

-Below are some examples of CPT 85025 usage by laboratory and provider office, and we will learn how this CPT is being misused and abused commonly in outpatient healthcare claims.
+Below are some examples of CPT 85025 usage by laboratory and provider office, and we will learn how this CPT is commonly misused and abused in outpatient healthcare claims.

-A minor mistake while choosing this CPT to represent the service will lead towards the misuse of the CPT, i.e., A provider ordered a complete CBC for a patient with acute febrile illness to see the root cause of the patient’s illness, and it is represented in the claim.
+Example of misuse: A minor mistake while choosing this CPT to represent the service will lead to the misuse of the CPT, i.e., A provider ordered a complete CBC for a patient with acute febrile illness to see the root cause of the patient’s illness, and it is represented in the claim.

 CPT 85025 includes a complete blood count in addition to a differential count of WBC.
 As the physician did not order the differential count, it will lead to the misuse of the CPT and an overpayment.
 As a result, anytime insurance calls an audit, it can lead to a penalty because the provider will be unable to provide the documentation supporting this level of service.

 The most common example is acute laryngitis vs. follicular tonsillitis.
-For acute laryngitis, a physician may order a CBC test represented by 85027 for medical decision making as it does not include the White blood cells differential count.
+A physician may order a CBC test for acute laryngitis represented by 85027 for medical decision-making as it does not include the White blood cells differential count.

-But if a coder perceives it as CBC with white blood differential count 85025 and uses acute laryngitis, though it will prove the medical necessity but will lead towards an overpayment and abuse of CPT 85025.
+But if a coder perceives it as CBC with a white blood differential count of CPT code 85025 and uses acute laryngitis, it will prove the medical necessity.
+Still, it will lead to overpayment and abuse of CPT 85025.

 In line with the rules mentioned above and instances, a provider or the coder may expect to get the company’s desired reimbursement if the same followed precise rules and regulations when preparing the report exhibiting correct ICD (international classification of diseases) and CPT (Current Procedural Terminology) codes.